 In 2003, the 78th Session of the Texas Legislature amended Chapter 281 of the Texas Health and Safety Code to enable Travis County, Texas ("Travis County") to create a hospital district.
 For a copy of the code see: www.statutes.legis.state.tx.us/Docs/hs/htm/hs.281.htm.
 Chapter 281 states that a county may create a countywide hospital district to furnish medical aid and hospital care to indigent and needy persons residing in Travis County.
 The law stipulates that creation of a hospital district is dependent upon approval by a majority of the qualified voters of the county.
 On May 15, 2004, Travis County held a countywide election to determine if the voters of the county supported the creation of a hospital district.
-The proposition passed with 54.73% of the voters (31,920 votes) supporting the creation of the new district, now doing business as Central Health.
+The proposition passed with 54.73% of the voters supporting the creation of the new district, now doing business as Central Health.

-Upon creation of Central Health, Travis County and the City of Austin, Texas ("City of Austin") transferred the portion of their tax bases dedicated to health care to Central Health.
+Upon creation of Central Health, Travis County and the City of Austin, Texas ("City of Austin") transferred the portion of their tax base dedicated to health care to Central Health.
 This change served to redistribute the cost of health care more equally across all residents of Travis County.
 Previously, City of Austin residents paid a higher percentage of their taxes for health care than did those residing within Travis County but outside the City of Austin's city limits.
 With the creation of Central Health, the tax burden was distributed equally across all residents.

-In addition to the tax base, Central Health received ownership of and responsibility for the Downtown Campus, leased to Seton Healthcare Family which was a predecessor to Ascension Texas ("Seton") to operate, Austin Women's Hospital (leased to the University of Texas Medical Branch to operate), and the Central Texas Community Health Centers, operated until March 1, 2009 by the City of Austin through an interlocal agreement between Central Health and the City of Austin.
+In addition to the tax base, Central Health received ownership of and responsibility for the Downtown Campus, which at the time was leased to Seton Healthcare Family which was a predecessor to Ascension Texas ("Seton") to operate University Medical Center Brackenridge ("UMCB") and Children's Hospital of Austin, the hospitals located on the campus, Austin Women's Hospital (leased to the University of Texas Medical Branch to operate), and the Central Texas Community Health Centers, operated until March 1, 2009 by the City of Austin through an interlocal agreement between Central Health and the City of Austin.
 In June 2007, Seton opened the new Dell Children's Medical Center of Central Texas which is not located on the Downtown Campus nor owned by Central Health.
-The former Children's Hospital associated with the Downtown Campus was converted into various other uses by Seton.
+The former Children's Hospital associated with the Downtown Campus was converted into various other uses and is currently leased from Central Health by Seton.